chapel-lang/chapel/doc/rst/usingchapel/multilocale.rst

 For example, launching a Chapel program with the argument ``-nl 1x2`` on a node with two sockets will bind each co-locale to its own socket.
 Chapel looks at the number of sockets, NUMA domains, Level 3 caches, and cores on the node, in that order, to determine if the co-locales can be bound to an architectural feature.
-If the number of co-locales does not match the number of a feature then Chapel simply assigns an equal number of cores to each co-locale.
+If the number of co-locales requested does not match the number of any feature then Chapel simply assigns an equal number of cores to each co-locale.
 Any remaining cores are unused.

 You can force Chapel to bind co-locales to an architectural feature using a